 “I struggle to tell people how transformed Veronica is,” says Sam.

-Another detail sticks in Sam’s mind: 17th March 2013, the day Veronica arrived at Rainbow School.
+Another detail sticks in Sam’s mind: 17th March 2013, the day Veronica arrived at Rainbow School (now BeyondAutism Schools).

 “Rainbow School has transformed Veronica,” says Sam.
 “It has given her an understanding of the world, and she’s gone from being completely disengaged and withdrawn to being a cheeky, happy, proud communicator.
 When you have a child who doesn’t engage, you don’t know if you are loving them properly.
 Now I know.”